Support of Camp: Justice for Our Stolen Children

 We look forward to hearing from you.

-Today: Coalition for Human Rights and Justice is counting on you
+Today: Coalition for Justice and Human Rights is counting on you

-Coalition for Human Rights and Justice needs your help with “Support of Camp: Justice for Our Stolen Children”.
-Join Coalition for Human Rights and Justice and 1,416 supporters today.
+Coalition for Justice and Human Rights needs your help with “Support of Camp: Justice for Our Stolen Children”.
+Join Coalition for Justice and Human Rights and 2,952 supporters today.